Quincy Car Accident Lawyer

 Quincy has easy access to state highways and the Interstate system due to its close proximity to Boston.
 Interstate 93 and U.S. Route 1 travel through Quincy, as does Route 3A, Route 28, the Blue Hills Parkway, and Furnace Brook Parkway.

 Despite ready access to the “T,” many roads in Quincy have high volumes of traffic.
 Activists have urged the construction of more than 23 miles of bike lanes for riders as well as efforts to improve safety for pedestrians on Quincy roads.
 Hancock Street, Adams Street, and Franklin Street are all thoroughfares that the Boston Globe reports will be undergoing significant changes in order to become more bike-friendly.
 With 15 bicycle riders losing their lives in Massachusetts in 2012 according to Mass.gov, making efforts to protect all motorists on the road is increasingly important for saving lives.Quincy Car Accident Victims Have Rights

 When a motor vehicle collision occurs, victims may pursue a claim to recover monetary compensation for losses resulting from the crash.
 Massachusetts is a no-fault state, which means drivers may pursue a claim for compensation any time another driver was responsible for causing their crash to occur.
 Massachusetts is also a modified comparative fault state, which means that a plaintiff may pursue a claim for accident compensation as long as the other driver was 51 percent or more at fault.

 A car accident lawyer can assist victims in determining who was to blame for a crash and in pursuing a damage claim to recover monetary compensation.

-Schedule your free consultation with a Quincy car accident lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Quincy car accident lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.